tryton/trytond/doc/models.rst

       return res

-One should note that the dictionnary ``res`` should map a value for each id in ``ids``.
+One should note that the dictionary ``res`` should map a value for each id in ``ids``.

 One method to rule them all
 ````````````````````````````

-The first variant whe can use is tho define a unique function for
+The first variant we can use is tho define a unique function for
 several fields.
 Let's consider this new field:

 .. highlight:: python